deconf/Analytics-Insights/README.md

 Google Analytics Dashboard displays detailed analytics data and statistics about the number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your WordPress Administration Dashboard.

-The full documentation for this plugin is available here <a href="https://deconf.com/google-analytics-dashboard-wordpress/" title="Google Analytics Dashboard for WordPress">Google Analytics Dashboard for WP</a>
+The full documentation for this plugin is available here <a href="https://deconf.com/google-analytics-dashboard-wordpress/" title="Google Analytics Dashboard for WordPress">Analytics Insights</a>

 Bugs & Contributions
 --------------------

-If you find an issue you can <a href="https://github.com/deconf/Google-Analytics-Dashboard-for-WP/issues">report it here</a>.
+If you find an issue you can <a href="https://github.com/deconf/analytics-insights/issues">report it here</a>.

-If you have a suggestion, a tweak or an enhancement you can <a href="https://github.com/deconf/Google-Analytics-Dashboard-for-WP/labels/enhancement">post it here</a>.
+If you have a suggestion, a tweak or an enhancement you can <a href="https://github.com/deconf/analytics-insights/labels/enhancement">post it here</a>.

 You can also contribute by submitting a Pull Request with your fixes and / or features.